Provided by Danielle and adapted from: http://cmceast.org/resources/numbering-measures.php

-Participants and coaches are expected to number measures in their parts and scores in advance of the Conference, so that groups can make better use of coaching time.
-Being able to locate a starting point quickly and unambiguously allows us to work more efficiently during coachings and rehearsals, especially when members of the group are working from different editions.
+Members are expected to number measures in their parts and scores in advance of the rehearsals, so that our group can make better use of our time.
+Being able to locate a starting point quickly and unambiguously allows us to work more efficiently.

 How to Number Measures